Criminal Record Checks (DBS Checks)

 Types of Criminal Record checks available:

 Basic criminal checks are conducted through Disclosure Scotland, with whom Agenda is a registered user.
-Basic checks are available for all types of employment and voluntary positions (except for those covered by the Standard and Enhanced DBS checks).
+Basic checks are available for all types of employment and voluntary positions.
 The Basic check provides details of all unspent convictions, is not job-specific and is available for all UK residents.
-Request a quote
+Request a quote today.

 Standard DBS Disclosure